netbox-community/netbox-qrcode/README.md

 ```
 PLUGINS = ['netbox_qrcode']
 ```
-Restart NetBox
-Add `netbox-qrcode` to your local_requirements.txt
+Restart NetBox and add `netbox-qrcode` to your local_requirements.txt

 ## Configuration